Bardon, Queensland: Geography

 Bardon is located in the foothills on the eastern side of Mount Coot-tha, and is characterised by ridges separated by steep gullies.
 Some major streets generally follow the ridgelines, including Simpsons Road and Macgregor Terrace.
 The side streets connecting to these ridge-line roads are among Brisbane's steepest.
 Ithaca Creek, a tributary of Enoggera Creek, drains the eastern side of Mount Coot-tha and flows through the suburb in a generally north-easterly direction.

-As at 2011, the suburb is characterised by stand-alone houses on separate lots, which make up 89% of the housing stock in Bardon.
+As at 2021, the suburb was characterised by stand-alone houses on separate lots, which make up 81.2% of the housing stock in Bardon.

 Rainworth is a neighbourhood within the south-east of Bardon.
 Originally there was a house with large lands on Boundary Street, Rosalie (now Toowong), called "Rainworth" owned by Sir Augustus Charles Gregory, Surveyor-General of Queensland; it was named after the town of Rainworth near his birthplace in Nottinghamshire, England.
 After his death in 1905, the house and land were sold.
 In the 1918 and 1925 the land was sold off for housing.
 The Rainworth Estate comprises land between Boundary Road and Rainworth Road south to Birdwood Terrace (formerly Heussler Terrace) and includes the streets of Barton Street, Dudley Street, Nestor Street (now gone), Osman Street (then Margaret Street), Rouen Road, Runic Street, and Vimy Street.
 The name persists through a school and local businesses.
 Although to this day, this locality name seems to be in such common use that they may not be lost at all, as many residents still associate their residence locations with this former locality name.

 Jubilee is a neighbourhood in the north-east of Bardon.
 It takes its name from the Jubilee Township Estate, a land sale in 1887, which was the year of the Golden Jubilee of Queen Victoria.
 Sold in two tranches, Jubilee is the land bounded by Jubilee Terrace, Coopers Camp Road and Ithaca Creek.